7 Best Free Irrigation Design Software Tools (2026)

 Which one to choose for your situation

-If the garden has an irregular shape and you want to start from a satellite map with the option of letting an algorithm verify head-to-head coverage, SprinklerMap or Orbit are the most complete options — the practical difference is whether you want to stay brand-agnostic (SprinklerMap) or buy the hardware with one click at the end (Orbit).
-If you have already chosen the Gardena modular system, their planner saves time because it already knows your components.
-If you just want to sketch a layout in five minutes without registering anywhere, MyLawnPlanner or the sprinklersystemcalculator.com design tool do the job with no frills.
+If the garden has an irregular shape and you want to start from a satellite map or image with the option of letting an algorithm verify head-to-head coverage, SprinklerMap and Areaplane top our scale at 9/10 each — the practical difference is an integrated map picker versus a manual image upload, and years of track record versus a beta label.
+Orbit and DVS are the turnkey options if you have already decided which hardware brand to buy from; GARDENA sits in between, with automatic placement but tied to its own component system.
+If you just want to sketch a layout in five minutes without registering anywhere, MyLawnPlanner or the sprinklersystemcalculator.com design tool do the job with no frills, though neither checks coverage or builds a materials list for you.

 One piece of practical advice that applies to every one of these tools, ours included: no software knows the real pressure available at your connection point or your garden's soil type — those are two figures that need to be measured on site, not estimated from a drawing.
-For pressure, the guide is at /blog/misurare-pressione-acqua-irrigazione; to work out how many zones you actually need based on flow and planting, read /blog/idrozone-progettazione-giardino.
+For pressure, the guide is at How to measure water pressure for irrigation; to work out how many zones you actually need based on flow and planting, read Hydrozones: split your garden to irrigate better.
 A well-drawn design based on the wrong pressure figure still produces a system that does not perform as expected.

 What to measure in the garden before opening any of these tools